 Dr. Jane Vaynman

-Assistant Professor
+Assistant Professor of Strategic Studies

 NSWG

-She was previously the Associate Director of the Institute for Security and Conflict Studies and Research Assistant Professor at the Elliott School of International Affairs, George Washington University.
+From 2022-2024, she served a senior advisor in the Bureau of Arms Control, Deterrence, and Stability at the U.S. Department of State.
+Her prior academic appointments include the Department of Political Science at Temple University and the Elliott School of International Affairs at The George Washington University.
 She is the Co-founder of the Nuclear Studies Research Initiative, a project that promotes intellectual exchange and cross-fertilization for emerging nuclear research in policy, history, and political science.
-She has also been a Stanton Nuclear Security Fellow at the Council on Foreign Relations, and has also held positions with the U.S. Department of State and the Carnegie Endowment for International Peace.
+She was also previously a Lightning Scholar at Perry World House at the University of Pennsylvania, a Stanton Nuclear Security Fellow at the Council on Foreign Relations, and a Fulbright Fellow at the Carnegie Moscow Center.

 She received her Ph.D. in Political Science from Harvard University and B.A. in International Relations from Stanford University.